 We’re a pretty “high” city

 If you haven’t heard yet, Denver is also known as The Mile High City.
 While most of the city isn’t technically 5280 feet above sea level, there are several spots that actually are, including the Mile High Step and a row of seats at Coors Field.
 This means that it may take you a bit to get used to the elevation (you can find oxygen canisters at stores all over the area if you need a little help breathing).
-Oh, and marijuana is legal—but you probably knew that already.
+Oh, and cannabis products are legal—but you probably knew that already.

 Our weather is indecisive